HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/main-parameters.md

 - Set `chromosomes` to represent the list of chromosome to be included in the analysis.
 You can use a comma-separated list of chromosome numbers, a range like `1-22` or a mix like `1,4,11-18`.

 - You can eventually restrict the analysis to a specific genomic range, or a specific list of SNP IDs or gene IDs using the `regenie_range`, `regenie_extract_snps` and `regenie_extract_genes` options.
+This requires `step2_gwas_split` and `step2_rarevar_split` to be set to `false`.
 Keep in mind that in this case you must ensure that the provided SNPs/genes/region are present in the genotype dataset you provided as input and in the specified chromosomes.
 Otherwise, the pipeline will fail due to SNPs remaining for step2 analysis.

 - Set `genotypes_build` to the build of your genotype data, either hg19 or hg38.